scottswezey/pied_pinger/README.md

 # PiedPinger

-Pied Piper is a Silicon Valley startup that helps you ensure your websites are online.
+Pied Piper is a "Silicon Valley" startup that helps you ensure your websites are online.

 Step 1.
 Give us a fully qualified URL
 Step 2.
 We'll tell you the HTTP status code it returns.